Video: Attending a Non-immigrant Visa Interview at the U.S. Embassy - US Embassy London

 All students must arrive by the program start date listed on your Form I-20/DS-2019.
 If you are unable to arrive on time, please follow these instructions:

-Undergraduate students: You must contact ISSS, the undergraduate admission office and your orientation program as soon as possible.
-If your admission is cancelled, ISSS will cancel your Form I-20/DS-2019.
+Undergraduate students: Contact ISSS, the undergraduate admission office and your orientation program as soon as possible.
+If your admission to UConn is cancelled, ISSS will cancel your Form I-20/DS-2019.

-Exchange students: Contact ISSS and your UConn and home University exchange coordinator.
+Exchange students: Contact ISSS and your UConn exchange coordinator, Sara Bradshaw.

 UCAELI students: Contact ISSS and UCAELI.
 It may be possible to defer your start to a later term.

-Graduate students: Contact ISSS and your academic program as soon as possible.
+Graduate students: Contact ISSS, your academic program, and the Graduate School as soon as possible.
 If your program allows you to defer your admission to a later semester, the program must inform the Graduate School of this decision as soon as possible.
 If your admission is deferred, we will issue a new Form I-20 with your new program start date.
 If you choose to cancel your enrollment, you must notify ISSS, your program, and the Graduate School.
 Students who do not notify proper offices of your cancellation may be stuck with a fee bill, if your academic records are not properly updated.